 It can also help to know about the risk of developing late effects.
 Ask your specialist doctor or nurse about possible side effects.

 Keeping as healthy as possible can help to reduce the chance of some problems developing.
-This includes not smoking, eating a well balanced diet, keeping a healthy weight and exercising regularly.
+This includes not smoking, eating a well balanced diet, keeping a healthy weight and doing regular physical activity.

-Talk to your treatment team about any symptom that worries you.
+Talk to your healthcare team about any symptom that worries you.
 You don't have to wait for your next appointment.